 Valoya’s wide spectra offer the best possible light for plants in an energy efficient way.
 Our patented spectra are designed to optimize growth of a variety of plants in different applications.
 In addition to photosynthesis, our spectra give valuable information to plants about their environment, allowing control of plant morphology and physiological traits.

-Below is the list of our 5 spectra.
-Before commercialisation they have undergone rigorous research in collaboration with world’s leading universities and research institutes in order to create light that matches sunlight closely, speeds up growth cycles and results in strong, healthy and nutrient dense plants.
+Below is the list of our standard spectra.
+Before commercialisation they have undergone rigorous research in collaboration with world’s leading universities and research institutes in order to create light that is optimal for plants, that speeds up their growth cycles and results in strong, healthy and nutrient dense plants.

 To learn more about our patented spectra, please contact our photobiology specialist: